clevertree/paradigm-threat-site/app/chronology/christ/astrology.md

 prophecy.

 On Christmas day, December 25, we celebrate the birth of Jesus.
 December 22 was the Winter Solstice, the shortest day of the year, when the Sun was at its lowest.
-Three days later, on December 25, the sun rises 1/10 of it's width farther north — just barely detectable by carefully observing the shadows cast at sunrise.
+Three days later, on December 25, the sun rises 1/10 of its width farther north — just barely detectable by carefully observing the shadows cast at sunrise.
 Our savior, the Sun, has been reborn, to begin the cycle of the year and the cycle of life again.